PatternsTechGit/PT_ToasterNotification/README.md

 ## What is Toaster Notification

-The Angular Toast is a small, non-blocking notification pop-up.
+The [Angular Toastr](https://danielk.tech/home/how-to-add-toastr-notifications-to-your-angular-application) is a small, non-blocking notification pop-up.
 A toast is shown to users with readable message content at the top of the screen or at a specific target and disappears automatically after a few seconds (time-out) with different animation effects.
 The control has various built-in options for customizing visual elements, animations, durations, and dismissing toasts.